akshatporwal/akshat-porwal.github.io/content/authors/admin/_index.md

       with web APIs, and building GUIs.

 ---
-I am a Data Scientist specializing in machine learning, predictive modeling, and data visualization.
-Currently, I work at Freddie Mac, where I lead initiatives in statistical modeling and machine learning, achieving impactful business outcomes such as a 15% increase in conversion rates and a 30% reduction in deployment time for data infrastructure.
+I am a Data Scientist driven by the challenge of transforming complex data into actionable insights.
+At Freddie Mac, I lead initiatives that integrate machine learning, statistical modeling, and data visualization to address diverse business challenges, from optimizing customer analytics to enhancing fraud detection systems.
+My work emphasizes the seamless fusion of technical expertise with strategic thinking to deliver impactful solutions.

-I hold a Master's degree in Data Science from the University of Michigan, Ann Arbor, and a Bachelor's degree in Computer Science from Symbiosis University.
-My expertise spans advanced analytics, cloud computing, and the application of machine learning techniques for customer segmentation, fraud detection, and marketing optimization.
+With a Master’s degree in Data Science from the University of Michigan, Ann Arbor, my academic and professional journey has equipped me with a versatile skill set.
+I am also deeply involved in research that explores innovative ways to leverage data for understanding societal trends and real-world decision-making, blending academic rigor with practical applications.

-I am passionate about leveraging data-driven insights to solve complex problems and drive innovation.
-My work integrates statistical rigor, technical proficiency, and a commitment to impactful results.
+I am passionate about pushing the boundaries of data science, crafting solutions that not only solve problems but also inspire new ways of thinking about the power of data.